axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/withdraw-nft.md

 ## Step 4.
 Confirm your withdrawal

-1. Review the transaction details, including the gas fees associated with the withdrawal.
-Make sure you have enough ETH in your Ethereum wallet to cover the fees.
+1. Review the transaction details, including the gas associated with the withdrawal.
+Make sure you have enough ETH in your Ethereum wallet to pay gas.
 If everything looks correct, select **Submit withdrawal**.
    ![nft-withdrawal-9](../assets/nft-withdrawal-9.png)
 2. When prompted, sign the transaction in your Ronin Wallet.
 3. Select **Connect Wallet** and connect your Ethereum wallet.
    ![nft-withdrawal-10](../assets/nft-withdrawal-10.png)
 4. Wait for the transaction to be confirmed by the network.
 Be patient, however, as transactions can take some time to complete, depending on network congestion and gas fees.
    ![nft-withdrawal-11](../assets/nft-withdrawal-11.png)
-5. When the NFT is ready to be withdrawn, select **Withdraw** to transfer it to your Ethereum address.
+5. When the NFT is ready to be withdrawn, select **Withdraw** to bridge it to your Ethereum address.
    ![nft-withdrawal-12](../assets/nft-withdrawal-12.png)
-6. When prompted, sign the transaction in your connected Ethereum wallet to receive the transfer.
+6. When prompted, sign the transaction in your connected Ethereum wallet to receive the token.

 ## Step 5.
 Receive the NFT in your Ethereum wallet